vanzasetia/personal-website/src/blogs/crazy.md

 More importantly, evil people use religions to fool others.
 Ignorant people will get fooled by their leaders because those people do not read their books.
 In a church, [a priest](/blog/gay-pastor/) can say that LGBTQIA+ is biblical, and millions of Christians will believe in that.
 A pope can say that [all religions are paths to God](/blog/pope-francis/).
 Ignorant people will follow the pope or anybody blindly.

-If you are a Muslim, read your Quran.
-Do not believe in everything that your Sheikh tells you.
-You need to find the truth yourself.
-The same goes for others—Buddhists or Hindus.

 By the way, Christianity is not a religion.
 It is the teachings of Christ.
 It is not based on a concept or a collection of ideas.
 Christ was a real person, not an idea.

 Christians follow the truth only because the truth will set us free.